Drupal is a registered trademark of Dries Buytaert

 • Role/permission-gated operations and API endpoints.

-• Token-hardened health probe model for production deployments.
+• Token-hardened, fail-closed health-probe model for production deployments.

 Developer extensibility